Massive wave propagation near null infinity: Introduction

 The radial sets $\calN,\calC,\calK,\calA$ previously appeared in \cite{HintzVasyScriEB} under different aliases.
 The inclusion $\smash{\bbS^* \bbR^{1,d}} \hookrightarrow \smash{{}^{\mathrm{de,sc}}\bbS^* \bbO}$ extends to a diffeomorphism

 so fiber infinity of the de,sc-cotangent bundle is canonically identifiable with fiber infinity of the e,b-cotangent bundle.
 So, besides the fiber radial direction, the situation at fiber infinity is the same here as in \cite{HintzVasyScriEB}.
 In \cite{HintzVasyScriEB}, the authors use terminology which, while fitting for the analysis at fiber infinity, is misleading when the flow in the de,sc-fiber radial directions is considered.
 From their e,b-perspective, the components of $\calN$ are global sources and sinks.
-From the de,sc-perspective, this role is instead played by $\calR$, and de,sc-singularities can propagate from $\calN \cap {}^{\mathrm{de,sc}} \pi^{-1}(\mathrm{Sf})$ through the interior of the fibers of the de,sc-cotangent bundle back up to $\calK$.
+From the de,sc-perspective, this role is instead played by $\calR$.
+More confusingly, de,sc-singularities can propagate from $\calN \cap {}^{\mathrm{de,sc}} \pi^{-1}(\mathrm{Sf})$ through the interior of the fibers of the de,sc-cotangent bundle back up to $\calK$ (as can be seen in \Cref{fig:O}), so $\calN$ is not even a source/sink for the flow between the radial sets already studied in \cite{HintzVasyScriEB} once one considers the fiber radial component of the flow.
 So, some terminological change is necessary.

 Finally, we point out recent work \cite{HassellNL} of Gell-Redman, Gomes, and Hassell on the nonlinear Schr\"odinger equation.
-Their regularity theory bears some similarities to the test modules used below.
+Their regularity theory bears some similarities to the test modules used below, but it does not appear possible to straightforwardly apply their approach to the Klein--Gordon equation.